-We encourage the use of a school trip social media (@BMSTrips) for residentials and we advise on the platform being used ahead of each trip.
-This helps to keep families informed while students are away from home.
+We encourage the use of a school trip X account (@BMSTrips) for residentials.
+This helps to keep families informed while students are on a trip.

-Some trips will have their own separate social media account and will be under the classification of eg @BMS Athens or @BMS SkiTrip
+Some trips will have their own separate X account and will be under the nomenclature of eg @BMS Athens or @BMS SkiTrip

-Any photos posted on the school social media accounts will be of places, and students (without names) for whom we have photo permission.
+Any photos posted on the twitter account will be of places, and students (without names) for whom we have photo permission.